Privacy Policy

 Compliance with a legal obligation

-In case we need to process your personal data to comply with legal or regulatory obligations.
+If there is a need to process your personal data to comply with legal or regulatory obligations.

 Contract